-"Before the period for which a prohibition is to apply the water undertaker must give notice of the prohibition and its termsto which the ban will apply.
-We must also provide details of how customers can make representations about the proposed prohibitions to us and leave a reasonable period for the representations to be made.
+"Before the period for which a prohibition is to apply the water undertaker must give notice of the prohibition and its terms-

 - a. in at least two newspapers circulating in the area to which it is to apply, and - b. on the water undertaker's internet website."